savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/1modules/README.md

         }
     ```

-1. Add a prototype functions for memberCount to returns the number of members.
-Like this:
+1. Add a prototype function called memberCount() to return the number of members.
+Scroll down for hint and to continue:

     ```javascript

         Band.prototype.memberCount = function() {
             return this.members.length;
         }
     ```

-1. Add another prototype function for hasMember which uses Arrays.prototype.includes to see if the array contains the passed in string name.
+1. Add another prototype function for `hasMember` which uses Array.prototype.includes() to see if the array contains the passed in string name.
 Check MDN if you need help: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes

-1. Create a call-band.js file which uses the bands.js module, create a band object similar to this:
+1. Create a `call-band.js` file which uses (requires) the `bands.js` module.
+Inside, create a band object similar to this:
     ```javascript
         const beatles = new Band('The Beatles', ['John', 'Paul', 'George', 'Ringo']);
     ```